John King, Realtor — KingRealtor757

 Where is Great Neck and how do you get around?

 The peninsula is bounded by Broad Bay to the east and the Eastern Branch of the Lynnhaven River to the west, with Linkhorn Bay at the southern point.
-This geography means nearly every sub-neighborhood within Great Neck has at least some waterfront property within walking distance.
+Nearly every sub-neighborhood within Great Neck has at least some waterfront property within walking distance.
 Deep-water lots connect through canal systems to the Chesapeake Bay via the Lynnhaven Inlet under the Lesner Bridge.

 Military positioning: Great Neck is one of the best locations in Virginia Beach for multi-base flexibility.
-JEB Little Creek–Fort Story is approximately 15–20 minutes east via Shore Drive — no tunnel, no bridge.
+JEB Little Creek-Fort Story is approximately 15-20 minutes east via Shore Drive — no tunnel.
 NAS Oceana is about 15 minutes south.
-Naval Station Norfolk is 20–25 minutes west via I-264.
-This central positioning is why the neighborhood draws O-3 through O-6 families consistently — the commute works regardless of which installation you end up at, and the school zone makes it worth stretching the budget to get here.
+Naval Station Norfolk is 20-25 minutes west via I-264.
+This central positioning is why the neighborhood draws O-3 through O-6 families consistently — the commute works regardless of which installation you end up at.

 Great Neck real estate: what to expect